Thursday, December 19, 2019

 We saw live turtles, saltwater fish, live coral, moon jellyfish, river fish, gopher snakes, American bullfrog, American Alligator, and a variety of insects.

-We saw a live beehive with thousands of bees, that was connected to the outside where the bees could collect pollen for the hive.
+We saw a live beehive with thousands of bees that were connected to the outside, where the bees could collect pollen for the hive.

-A meteorite from outer space, a digital seashell generator, a kinetic sand table, and a tree with a rope bridge to climb were just of few of the inter-actives at the museum.
+A meteorite from outer space, a digital seashell generator, a kinetic sand table, and a tree with a rope bridge to climb were just a few of the inter-actives at the museum.

 Cooks Museum is a place where you can touch, feel, see, and hear different species of animals, reptiles, birds, insects, and fish.